weltliteratur/blog/_drafts/2021-09-01-scholarly-articles-about-german-dramas.markdown

 * [*Die Judenbuche*](https://en.wikipedia.org/wiki/Die_Judenbuche) by Annette von Droste-Hülshoff (1842)

-In the next phase of our project, we want to focus on German-language drama and are therefore building a corpus of scholarly articles that set out to interpret German plays.
+In the next phase of our project, we want to focus on German-language drama and are therefore building a corpus of scholarly articles dealing with German plays.
 For our distant-reading approach, this corpus should be substantial, that is, for each play we would like to have a number of scholarly articles dealing with it.
-So one of our operationalisation questions was: "Which plays should we select so that we can find a reasonable number of scholarly works per play?"
+So one of our questions for operationalisation was: "Which plays should we pick so that we find a reasonable number of scholarly works per play?"
 Or more generally: "Which German plays have been interpreted most frequently by researchers?"

 # Data Sources

-To answer this question, we utilise two well-known data sources:
+To answer this question, we utilise two data sources:

 * [GerDraCor](https://dracor.org/ger), the German Drama Corpus, which is part of the larger [DraCor](https://dracor.org/) project and